 1. The cost of beer lost during cleaning.

-A bar operator who is concerned about the cost of line cleaning elects to have draft beer lines cleaned monthly.
+A bar operator concerned about the cost of line cleaning elects to have draft beer lines cleaned monthly.
 This doubles the recommended time between cleanings.
-Beer spoilers: bacteria, yeast and molds flourish in the beer lines and begin to impart an off-taste into all of the beers on tap.
+Beer spoilers: bacteria, yeast, and molds flourish in the beer lines and begin to impart an off-taste into all of the beers on tap.